eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee/eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee/CODE_OF_CONDUCT.md

 level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

+## Forbidden Letters

+The outputting of alphabetical characters, uppercase or lowercase, in the ranges of A-D and F-Z, will not be tolerated.
+These characters are considered illegal and unwelcome in this project.

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment